Skip to main content

 These considerations are not the only good security practices for long polling.
 Consider the same precautions you would use for any other HTTP-enabled services, such as content limitations and validation of the transmission sources.
 Sometimes, the APIs themselves will require these or other security features.

-Long polling in the real world
+Long polling in real-time applications

 Long polling remains a useful technique in the toolkit of real-time communication methods, especially when newer technologies like WebSockets or SSE might not be feasible.

-Long polling is the simplest and most widely supported solution for important communication and update operations like business messaging and chat programs.
+Long polling is the simplest and most widely supported solution for important real-time communication and update operations like business messaging and chat programs.
 You can use long polling as the primary method of communication, or you could use it as a backup to WebSockets or SSE.
 Either implementation ensures you have chosen a protocol and functionality that almost every information system supports.

 Long polling is particularly beneficial for projects at a smaller scale or during the prototyping phase when immediate optimization isn’t the priority.
 However, you should always implement proper security measures and optimize your infrastructure to make the most of this (or any) communication method.
 Once you are certain that long polling is the way forward for your application, spend time getting to know the additional ways to make the system more secure and more functional.